TheWorkoutDigest

 YouTube Video

-Start hanging leg raises the same way you would hanging knee raises.
-When you’re hanging comfortably for the bar (or at least as comfortable as dangling from a pull-up bar can be), do the following:
+Start hanging leg raises the same way you would a hanging knee raise.
+When you’re hanging comfortably from he pull-up bar (or at least as comfortable as dangling from a pull-up bar can be), do the following:

-• Try to bring your legs so they’re parallel to the ground.
+4. Try to bring your legs so they’re parallel to the ground

-• Hold this position for a second, then lower the legs back down as you inhale and set up for another rep.
+5. Hold this position for a second, then lower the legs back down as you inhale and set up for another rep

 As with the hanging knee raises, you can regress this exercise slightly by lifting each leg one at a time instead of lifting them together.